ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

     [RESULT][<timestamp>][<action name>] kernelcheck <os version> <kernel version> <pass>

+@subsubsection usg743 7.4.3 Examples

+**Example 1:**

+In this example, given kernel version is incorrect.

+    actions:
+    - name: action_1
+      device: all
+      module: rcqt
+      os_version: Ubuntu 16.04.5 LTS
+      kernel_version: 4.4.0-116-generic-wrong

+The output for such configuration is:

+    [RESULT] [498398.774182] [action_1] kernelcheck Ubuntu 16.04.5 LTS 4.18.0-rc1-kfd-compute-roc-master-8874 fail

+**Example 2**

+In this example, given os version and kernel verison are the correct ones.

+    actions:
+    - name: action_1
+      device: all
+      module: rcqt
+      os_version: Ubuntu 16.04.5 LTS
+      kernel_version: 4.18.0-rc1-kfd-compute-roc-master-8874

+The output for such configuration is:

+    [RESULT] [515924.695932] [action_1] kernelcheck Ubuntu 16.04.5 LTS 4.18.0-rc1-kfd-compute-roc-master-8874 pass

 @subsection usg75 7.5 Linker/Loader Check

 This feature checks that a search by the linker/loader for a library finds the correct version in the correct location.
 The check should include a SONAME version of the library, the expected location and the architecture of the library.

 @subsubsection usg751 7.5.1 Linker/Loader Check Specific Keys